 78-23-5 - Life insurance policy cash surrender value, excluding payments made on the contract within the prior year.

 78-23-5 - Hospital, medical and surgical benefits.

 48-1-22 - Business partnership property.

 This list includes the majority of bankruptcy exemptions available in Utah.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Utah may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn’t include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Utah might have changed the amounts since this list was last updated.
+Check the Utah Code or with a local bankruptcy lawyer.